lieszkol/november-gallery/README.md

  - [ ] Add example for "dynamic" gallery via path variables
  - [ ] Add link to default component templates
  - [ ] Ability to add to pages (not just CMS)
- - [ ] Carousels!
- - [ ] Alternative lightbox gallery script support
+ - [ ] Alternative lightbox/carousel gallery script support
  - [ ] Sort the displayed images by file date, date taken, or filename
  - [ ] Support titles & captions embedded into the image files, or in sidecar files (with support for multiple languages)
- - [ ] Test embedding & linking video
+ - [X] Test embedding & linking video
  - [ ] Get the demo page up and running
  - [ ] Extensive help docs